 Some RV’s use the secondary air tank for things like airbags.
-In this case there most likely a third tank that is completely isolated reserving air for the braking system in case of primary tank failure.
+In this case, there is most likely a third tank that is completely isolated reserving air for the braking system in case of primary tank failure.

-Bleeding the air tanks not only makes sure there is no water in the air system, but it also checks the connections between the tanks, making sure there are no leaks and the valves between them are working properly.
+Bleeding the air tanks not only makes sure there is no water in the air system but also checks the connections between the tanks, making sure there are no leaks and the valves between them are working properly.